VC-ST10405508/INSY7314_POE/readMe.md

 # Introduction
 ---
-Welcome to Team 9's solution for INSY7314.
-The goal of this part is to implement security measures for user login and registration.
-We will also implement a UI for this portal.
+Welcome to Team 9's solution for the final part of INSY7314.
+In this part we add circleCI pipeline with SonarQube, remove registration, keep passwords hashed + salted and add more functionality, better UI design and more security.
+The project is created with the following for the backend:
-For this solution we create an API with the following:
 - express
 - node.js
 - mongo database